ruslanmv/ruslanmv.github.io/_posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django.md

 For example, you can add `GenParams.REPETITION_PENALTY =1` to avid repetitions.

 In this demo example of codebot, we have used the `FLAN_UL2` for fix the codes and `STARCODER` for code generation.
 The length  of the answer can be tunned by changing `MAX_NEW_TOKENS` parameter from `50` up to `1000`.
-For example if you want  small anwers you can put 50 tokens.
+For example if you want  small answers you can put 50 tokens.

 ![image-20230906212233901](../assets/images/posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django/image-20230906212233901.png)

 As a rough rule of thumb, **1 token is approximately 4 characters or 0.75 words for English text**.
 One limitation to keep in mind is that for a Foundation Models the prompt and the generated output combined must be no more than the model's maximum context length.
-For example 100 tokens are ~=75 words.
-You can play around with different combinations to get the best fit to your needs.
+For example **100 tokens are ~=75 words.** You can play around with different combinations to get the best fit to your needs.

 ### Troubleshooting's